 I can only think Bert’s recent death prompted its appearance.
-In many ways it is a film for his fans.
-There are full performances from Bert.
-No talking heads getting in the way of his playing.
+In many ways it’s a film for his fans.
+There are full performances from Bert, no talking heads getting in the way of his playing.
 Not my choice.
-Personally I think that was a mistake.
-I think it detracts from what could have been a more fluid telling of his story.
-But that was the agreement the producer made with Bert.
-And those were the parameters I had to work within.
-That’s why every so often you get those textured wipes.
+Personally I think that was a mistake, I think it detracts from what could have been a more fluid telling of his story, but that was the agreement the producer made with Bert, and those were the parameters I had to work within.
+That’s why, every so often you get those textured wipes.
 It was my attempt to differentiate elements of the story that would normally have been defined by music.
 I have to say I was a little surprised to see it there on YouTube.
-I’ve seen clips.
-One or two songs here and there.
-But not the whole thing.
-And truthfully I don’t know how I feel about its appearance.
-Ideas about copyright.
-Ownership.
-And getting paid.
-All come to mind.
-Some fairly primal emotions are dragged up when I think about the production.
-Especially the latter stages.
-Suffice it to say.
-The producer and I went our separate ways.
-And I haven’t seen him since.
-All I can do now is tell myself what I told myself back then.
-I didn’t do it for the money.
-I did it for the experience.
-For the credit.
+I’ve seen clips, one or two songs here and there, but not the whole thing.
+Truthfully I don’t know how I feel about its appearance.
+Ideas about copyright, ownership, and getting paid, all come to mind.
+Some fairly primal emotions are dragged up when I think about the production, especially the latter stages.
+Suffice it to say, the producer and I went our separate ways, and I haven’t seen him since.
+All I can do now is tell myself what I told myself back then, I didn’t do it for the money, I did it for the experience, for the credit.
 At least the YouTube uploader was kind enough to list me as the director.
-Which is perhaps why my IMDb rank has been on the up recently.

 wactha daz… i really dig bert jansch – i’m gonna watch that.

 been watching this blog for a while too; nice to see it busy!

 Thanks for taking the time to comment.
 And thanks very much for a mention on KickMouth.
 Cheers.